Twig Adventures

 3 miles

-When we got back to the road, there still weren’t many cars coming or going so we decided to start walking.
+When we got back to the road, there still weren’t many cars coming or going, so we decided to start walking.
 It was almost 5 miles to Docs but fortunately a truck came along right away, stopping to let us jump in the back.
 Sweet!
 The area sees so many backpackers that it’s really easy to get a ride.
 At Docs, we of course met 2 CDT section hikers, doing the usual hiker things outside.
 We got our resupply boxes and joined them in repackaging and fretting about how we were going to fit all our newly acquired weight.
 One of the guys was from Albuquerque, inviting us to contact him when we got close, so that was a fortuitous meeting.
 It was so great to be in the midst of other thru-hikers once again.

 One of the guys that came to chat with us in front of Docs offered his support, including a ride back to the trailhead.
 He told us about his aborted 2020 thru-hike on the AT, a trip he’d been planning for years.
 After talking to him for awhile, we eventually pieced together that he’s the owner of the very popular and well-known AT guide AWOL and also the man behind the brand Antigravity Gear.
 Tinman (his trail name) was so humble, I couldn’t believe we’d been casually talking to such a bigwig.
 He offered us a free AWOL book but we had to decline since we didn’t really have room to carry anything more.
-The book looked really nice and I plan to get one later, just because of this connection and memory.
+The book looked really nice and I planned to get one later, just because of this connection and memory.
 Tinman was so adamant about helping us in some way that we arranged a set time for a ride the next morning.
 He also gave us a ride to the hot springs, even though it was less than a mile down the hill.
-More than anything, I just wanted to be able to talk with him because he’s so enthusiastic about hiking and gear.
+More than anything, I just wanted to be able to talk with him because he was so enthusiastic about hiking and gear.
 What a great guy.

 Leave a Reply